Let’s take a few quiet seconds to just look at and adore this loaf of bread. Ahhhh… sighhhh…

 Let me give you a little history of me and soda bread:

-When I lived in New York, I used to eat at this little Irish diner once a week called Mary’s Celtic Kitchen.
+When I lived in New York, I used to eat at this little Irish diner once a week called Eileen’s Country Kitchen.
+(2018 Update: I just found out the place CLOSED!
+Bah!)
 The food was okay, nothing special, a little pricey maybe.
 BUT THEY REELED ME IN WITH THE BREAD.
 I couldn’t. stop. going. back.